buryat/loglog/README.md

 After all you have M with smallest hashes for each bucket.

-And then you need to somehow summarize elements in M and multiply it on coefficients which depends on hash length.
+Then you need to somehow summarize elements in M and multiply it on coefficients which depends on hash length.
+And the result will be estimation of cardinality of the data set.

+As you can see, algorithms use small amount of memory because they keep only `M` while execution and `M` has fixed length itself.
+Also it's clear that range of hash values must be greater than number of unique elements in the data set, otherwise some elements will have same hash.

 ### Sources